 In 2012, Metro created a new public engagement review process, designed to ensure that Metro's public involvement is effective, reaches diverse audiences and harnesses emerging best practices.
-Other components of the public engagement review process which will contribute to more inclusive engagement and accountability include an annual public survey, meetings of public involvement staff from around the region to address best practices, an annual community summit to gather input on priorities and engagement techniques, and an annual report.

-Title VI - In April 2010, Metro completed and submitted its Title VI Plan to ODOT.
-This plan is now being implemented through updates to Metro's RTP and MTIP, and through corridor planning activities in the region.
+Title VI - In July 2017, Metro completed and submitted its Title VI Plan to ODOT.
+This plan is now being implemented through updates to Metro's RTP and MTIP, and through corridor planning and other agency activities in the region.
 It includes both a non-discrimination policy and complaint procedure.
-On Aug.31, 2015, Metro submitted a Title VI Compliance Report to ODOT, covering a 12 month period from July 1, 2014, through June 30, 2015.
-The next annual report will be due Aug.
-30, 2016, covering July 1, 2015 to June 30, 2016.
-On Sept.
-30, 2015, Metro submitted its updated Limited English Proficiency Plan as part of an updated Title VI Program to FTA.
+In December 2019, Metro submitted its updated Limited English Proficiency Plan as part of an updated Title VI Program to FTA.
+The next Title VI Plan will be released in 2021.
+The most recent Title VI Annual Compliance Report for ODOT, covering a 12 month period from July 1, 2018, through June 30, 2020 was accepted by ODOT December 30, 2020.
+The next annual report will be due Oct.
+1, 2021, covering July 1, 2020 to June 30, 2021.